kumarAbhi-kumar/techplement-week1-task/README.md

 # Express & NodeJS Login, SignUp and Update User Profile API

-This is an Express service that provides authorization functionality and includes separate folders for users and products.
+This is an Express service that provides authorization functionality and includes separate folders for users.
 It also uses Sequelize ORM with SQLite as the database, along with the JSON Web Token (JWT) and AJV libraries.

 ## Project Structure